robisim74/angular-l10n/docs/spec/configuration.md

 ---

 ## How the language is defined at the first loading
-Depending on the configuration, the library tries to define the language:
+Depending on the configuration, the library tries to define the language.

 **If you set the language**

-- the library gets the `language` from the URL (if `localizedRouting` is enabled)
+- the library tries to get the `language` from the URL
 - or tries to get the `language` from the storage
 - or tries to get the `language` from the browser
 - or uses the `language` set in the configuration

 **If you set the default locale**

-- the library gets the `defaultLocale` from the URL (if `localizedRouting` is enabled)
+- the library tries to get the `defaultLocale` from the URL
 - or tries to get the `defaultLocale` from the storage
 - or uses the `defaultLocale` set in the configuration